jsnyder/arm-eabi-toolchain/README.md

 *NOTE:* Mentor have indicated that there won't be future ARM EABI releases of the free Lite edition of CodeBench, so the 2014.05 release may be the last.
-You may also be able to use a modified version of this makefile with the sources Mentor provides with the Professional version of CodeBench.
+You may also be able to use a modified version of this makefile with the sources Mentor provides with the Professional version of CodeBench (which they plan to continue supporting).
 If future source releases are made available, this Makefile will be updated for them.
-Otherwise, we may start to build custom versions of other GCC/Newlib toolchain sources.
+If not, we may start to build custom versions of other GCC/Newlib toolchain sources.

 This build system has been tested on Mac OS X 10.10.1.
 Small modifications may be needed in order to make it work with other platforms.